-Students will develop a firm foundation of competence, attitude and skills for thinking therapeutically about children and young people and to build upon this by thinking further about practice issues and methods of intervention, particularly when working with children with attachment difficulties and developmental trauma.
+Students will develop a firm foundation of competence, attitude and skills for thinking therapeutically about children and young people and build upon this by thinking further about practice issues and intervention methods, particularly when working with children with attachment difficulties and developmental trauma.

-The course will run for five months (3 hours per week) and will comprise group and private study, practice and personal development, as well as written assignments.
-Students are expected to complete 370 notional learning hours including study skills, wider reading, written work, reflective journal writing and practicum elements adding to portfolio evidence of theory into practice to complete this 60hour (tutor led) diploma course.
+The course will run for five months (3 hours per week) and will comprise group and private study, practice and personal development, and written assignments.
+Students are expected to complete 370 notional learning hours including study skills, wider reading, written work, reflective journal writing and practicum elements adding to portfolio evidence of theory into practice to complete this 60-hour (tutor-led) diploma course.

 Students will be supported in their development as competent practitioners who address professional and ethical issues and integrate their training via academic and clinical supervision.